 Emergency services have been battling a blaze at Lynx Gym this morning (7/5).
-Rabans Lane will be closed for most of the day.
+It's believed to have started around 9am.

-Smoke from the fire can be seen several miles away, and part of Rabans Lane near the gym has been closed and may remain closed for several hours.
+Smoke from the fire could be seen from several miles away, and part of Rabans Lane near the gym was closed, but has since re-opened.

 The advice from the fire service for anyone in the area is to keep doors and windows closed and be prepared for the potential of disruption and smoke affecting visibility on local roads.